podopie/podopie.github.com/_posts/2013-04-29-data_hacking_and_coffee.md

 * and body

-Then, out of 25 prepicked words based on from websites for describing flavors in coffee, each taster picked as many words as they wanted to describe their tasting.
+Then, out of 25 prepicked words from assorted websites that describe flavors of coffee, each taster picked as many words as they wanted to describe their tasting.
 They didn't know what bean they were trying, but were informed around brewing methods each day.

 You can follow along the user experience, including all the words we used, <a href="http://coffeemoto.meteor.com">here</a>.